-The pandemic led to increased user demand for contactless payments, resulting in the rise of systems such as Tap on Phone and the use of QR codes to pay for services.
+The pandemic in 2020 caused a greater demand from users for contactless payments, resulting in the rise of systems such as Tap on Phone and the use of QR codes to pay for services.

-This means comes to replace the traditional dataphone with a Smartphone, which works with contactless cards through wireless communication technology (NFC) .
+Replacing the traditional dataphone with a Smartphone, which works with contactless cards through wireless communication technology (NFC) .

-The NFC incorporated in mid-range and high-end Android cell phones allows wireless communication , as well as the exchange of data between two devices that are at a distance of less than 20 cm.
+The NFC incorporated in mid-range and high-end Android cell phones makes wireless communication possible, as well as the exchange of data between two devices that are at a distance of less than 20 cm.

-However, NFC not only works with cards with contactless technology, but other devices such as rings, bracelets, or wallet applications.
+However, the NFC not only works with cards with contactless technology, but other devices such as rings, bracelets or wallet applications.

-Consequently, businesses will be able to save the cost of having a dataphone, especially in those cases where these types of transactions are rare and acquiring them is not very profitable.
+Consequently, businesses will be able to save the cost of having a dataphone, especially in those cases where this type of transaction is scarce and acquiring them is not very profitable.

-Currently, each payment made by card on the dataphones implied the collection of 4.25% commission, although recently the Central Bank of Costa Rica established that the maximum rate will be 2.50%.
+Nowadays, each payment made by card in the dataphones implies the collection of 4.25% commission, although recently the Central Bank of Costa Rica established that the maximum rate will be 2.50%.

-In addition, the platform is easy to use, the merchant will only have to type the amount of the purchase and later the customer brings his card to the cell phone to finalize the corresponding payment, the invoice will be attached by mail.
+In addition, the platform is easy to use, the merchant will only have to type the amount of the purchase and then the client brings his card to the cell phone to finalize the corresponding payment, the invoice will be attached by mail.

-Likewise, from the application you can make reversals of amounts, review the history of sales made, analyze their behavior, enter your products and select them from the same App.
+Likewise, from the application you can make reversals of amounts, review the history of sales made, analysis of their behavior, enter your products and select them from the same App.

-This application aims to reduce the informal economy by allowing small merchants, farmers, home deliveries, among others, to have a simple and cost-effective solution for accepting contactless payments just by having a cell phone.
+This application aims to reduce the informal economy by facilitating a simple and profitable solution for accepting contactless payments with just a cell phone.

-Antit, with its intention of staying at the forefront of the latest technology, is currently working on a solution for Tap on Phone, which will soon be released on the App Store.
+Antit, with its intention to stay at the forefront of the latest technology, is currently working on a solution for Tap on Phone.

 However, in our country, Tap on Phone is not the only payment system that will increasingly discard the use of dataphones in shops.

-SQR PAGOS was recently launched on the market, allowing SINPE Móvil affiliate users to accept or send money transfers using QR codes.
+Recently, SQR PAGOS was launched on the market, which allows SINPE Móvil affiliate users to accept or send money transfers using QR codes.

 Subsequently, the business or person will receive confirmation from their bank of the effectiveness of said transfer.
 The application is already available in the Play Store, it only requires that the client and the business have Sinpe Móvil.